davazp/lector/TUTORIAL.md

 })
 ```

-making our code structure flatter, improving then the readability.
+making our code structure flatter, then improving then the
+readability.

 ## Hiding parts of the context

-Note a few of important points:
+Note a few important points:

   - You don't need access to the *Reader* class to call a function
     that returns a reader.